-Color blindness affects around 1 in every 25 children, according to the Optometric Physicians of Washington website.
+Color blindness affects around 1 in every 25 children.
 Often called color vision deficiency, this condition affects far more boys than girls.
 Eight percent of boys have some type of color deficiency, as opposed to less than 1 percent of girls.
-A simple test can determine whether or not your child suffers from color blindness.
+A color blindness test for kids can determine whether or not your child suffers from this condition.

 Color blindness is caused by a hereditary condition.
 This means that children with color blindness are born with it, and it cannot be cured.
-Nerve cells located in the back of the eye called “cones” are responsible for seeing and identifying color.
+Nerve cells located in the back of the eye called “cones” are responsible for seeing and identifying a color.
 In children with color blindness, some or all of those cones are missing.
 In normal-sighted children, the cones start gradually developing at the age of 4 months.
-Until then, all babies are colorblind, according to DrGreene.com.
+Until then, all babies are colorblind.

 Being colorblind does not necessarily mean you can’t see any colors, although this is a common misconception.
-By far the most common type of color blindness is the inability to distinguish between the colors of red and green, according to DrGreene.com.
+By far the most common type of color blindness is the inability to distinguish between the colors of red and green.
 An inability to see any color at all, which is called achromatopsia, only occurs in about one out of every 40,000 babies.

 Children who are color blind may use the same name for different shades or colors.
 They may confuse colors, select the wrong color when asked or draw with non-typical colors, such as using red for grass.
 They may not be able to identify colors at an age when they should be able to name them (about 4 1/2 years old).